arabbitplays/Zettelkasten/🟢Permanent/Parallel Machinemodels.md

 ![[Pasted image 20241029092252.png |400]]
 - $\mu$ and $\rho$ are programable
 - the shuffle step puts every key value pair into sets with the same key
-- Very abstract, no load balancing, memory hierachies, ...
+- Very abstract -> no load balancing, memory hierachies, ...
 - produces large overheads and limited functionality

 ---